Minimum Distances Between Pallets, Rack Systems & Building Structures

-Posted on July 22, 2024 - updated on October 24 2024
+Posted on July 22, 2024 - updated on March 28 2025

 Sammy Bongiorno, Eng.

 Our daily lives have no strict rules about what is too close for comfort.
 Some people go through life blissfully unaware that they make people uncomfortable by intruding on their space.
-Pallet racking clearance, however, has more specific regulations and guidelines that dictate the minimum distance between racking and the building's structure to comply with safety rules like OSHA regulations.

 Connecting warehouse racks to building components

-Pallet racks are structures designed to be self-sufficient and freestanding.
-Building components (i.e., walls, building columns, beams, etc.) are not typically designed to support additional loads from neighboring structures, which is why storage rack clearance is so important.
-Connecting pallet racks to building components allows forces to transfer between them, which could have unintended consequences.
+Securing pallet racks to building components allows forces to transfer between them, which could have unintended consequences.
 Unless a structural engineer specifically designed the structures to interact, connecting pallet racks to building components is not recommended and could prove dangerous.

-warehouse palllet rack connected to building
+Warehouse palllet rack connected to building.

 Ensuring warehouse racks are not connected to a building component is insufficient.
 To prevent contact between building components and pallet racks through vibrations (caused by activities in the warehouse, impact, or a seismic event), a specific storage rack clearance from the building's structure should be respected.
-Unless you have previously determined by seismic analysis the amplitude of movement of the racks, current standards require a minimum warehouse racking clearance equal to:

 • 5% of the racking height with the building in the down-aisle direction